BartvanRossum/rcsp-benchmark/README.md

 # RCSP Benchmark — Railway Crew Scheduling Problem

-A benchmark library of synthetic instances for the **Railway Crew Scheduling Problem (RCSP)**, accompanying the paper:
+A benchmark library of synthetic instances and best-known solutions for the **Railway Crew Scheduling Problem (RCSP)**, accompanying the paper:

 > B.T.C. van Rossum, *Branch-and-Price for Railway Crew Scheduling: Benchmark Instances and Computational Study*.